laurendc/nannytracker/README.md

 3. Type 'yes' and press Enter to confirm deletion
 4. Type anything else and press Enter to cancel

+## Weekly Summaries

+- Weekly summaries are always displayed at the top of the UI
+- Each summary shows total miles, mileage amount, and expenses for the week
+- Formatting and alignment have been improved for clarity

 ## Development

 ### Running Tests

+All tests have been updated to match the latest UI and logic.
+To run the full suite:

 ```bash
 go test ./...